6th EPRN Research Conference

 i.
 The Government of Rwanda should keep improving access to education and health services as a key to social protection schemes because human capital is a potentially large contributor to growth, along with enhancing human well-being in its own right.

 iii.
-Private sector/entrepreneurs should be trained on how to prepare a business plan and carry out market research before any business decision.
+The private sector/entrepreneurs should be trained on how to prepare a business plan and carry out market research before any business decision.

 iv.
-A network of young entrepreneurs with experienced entrepreneurs in order for the experienced to entrepreneurs to mentor the young entrepreneurs should be sought of.
+A network of young entrepreneurs with experienced entrepreneurs for the experience to entrepreneurs to mentor the young entrepreneurs should be sought of.

 v.
-Government of Rwanda through the National bank of Rwanda (BNR), the Ministry of trade and Industry (MINICOM) and the private sector Federation (PSF) should put measure to strengthen financial literacy among SMEs.
+The government of Rwanda through the National bank of Rwanda (BNR), the Ministry of Trade and Industry (MINICOM), and the private sector Federation (PSF) should put measures to strengthen financial literacy among SMEs.

 vi.
 Financial institutions have to put in place loan requirements, which are affordable to many people mainly young firms (business financial statement)

 vii.
-EAC member states should seek ways to completely eliminate non-tariffs barriers affecting trade within the EAC region
+EAC member states should seek ways to eliminate non-tariff barriers affecting trade within the EAC region

 viii.
-Need of increased capacity building for business operators in regards to tools facilitating trade under SCT clearance
+The need for increased capacity building for business operators in regards to tools facilitating trade under SCT clearance

 5. Conclusion and Closing Remarks

 In his closing remarks, the EPRN Legal Representative congratulated EPRN researchers for informative papers developed and nice presentations made, he also tanked institution which supported the smooth organization of the conference.
-Dr Charles also thanked all participants for good discussions they had which resulted into policy recommendations.
+Dr. Charles also thanked all participants for the good discussions they had which resulted in policy recommendations.